 We have also previously discussed in an earlier blog whether perpetrators can use smart speakers such as Alexa or Google Home to spy on their victims.

 The Sentencing Council issued guidelines for all offenders who were sentenced for domestic abuse offences after 24 May 2018 which made domestic abuse in the home a more serious offence and included reference to the use of social media to carry out abuse.
 You can read more about these changes here.

-We specialise in family law cases involving domestic abuse and we can advise on specific strategies to deal with technology abuse in the home.Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+We specialise in family law cases involving domestic abuse and we can advise on specific strategies to deal with technology abuse in the home.Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
-If you would like to book an initial phone consultation at no cost, please complete our online questionnaire.
+If you would like to book an initial phone consultation at no cost, please contact us today.
+We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
 Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.